brentarias/mysql-dnxcore50/README.md

 # mysql-dnxcore50
-This is a barely-tested, stripped-down version of the MySQL Connector/Net 6.9.7 library for DNXCore50.
+This is a barely-tested, stripped-down version of the MySQL Connector/Net 6.9.7 library for .NET Core.
+Nuget Package available at https://www.myget.org/feed/sapientguardian/package/nuget/mysql-dnxcore50

 I've removed tons of Windows-specific functionality, replication, localization, transactions, etc. The following basic scenario works: